sftcd/openssl/esnistuff/haproxy.md

 * There are leaks on exit - check if that's some effect of threads by running with vanilla OpenSSL libraries
+* Add option to load a set of keys in a directory.
+* Load ECH key pair(s) for split mode at startup.
+* Inject decrypted inner CH into flow as needed.
 * More analysis of split-mode ECH.